denizcoskun/RxStore/README.md

 ## Selectors

-Selectors allow you to work with combination of different states at the same time.
+Selectors allow you to combine sub states and convert them into expected result.

 Below is an example of how a selector can be used: